Home Theater Projector Guide

 1. LCD Projector

-Liquid Crytal Display (LCD) create bight images by passing light through three small LCD panels that are vibrant in color and sharp.
-LCD projectors are appropriate for dimly-lit rooms and auditoriums.
+Liquid Crystal Display (LCD) create bight images by passing light through three small LCD panels that are vibrant in color and sharp.
+LCD projectors are appropriate for home theater as new technology has enhanced the contrast and brightness.

 2. DLP Projector

 Digital Light Processing (DLP) use a single digital chip that makes them weigh less than LCD projectors.
 They offer smooth video performance, high contrast ratios, and little pixilation.
-Perfect for home theater use.
+Recently LCD technology has become more advanced and LCD projectors now out sell DLP for home theater use.

 Projector Characteristics